> Peter Bellamy > Songs > The Turkish Lady

 ; Ballad Index

 The Turkish Lady is a song from the repertoire of Norfolk singer Harry Cox.
 Peter Kennedy recorded him singing this song at home in Catfield, Norfolk, in October 1953.
-In 2000, this recording was included on Harry Cox's CD What Will Become of England?.
+In 2000, this recording was included on Harry Cox’s CD What Will Become of England?.
 A later recording by Charles Parker and Ewan MacColl from the mid-1960s was included on his 2 CD Topic Records anthology, The Bonny Labouring Boy.
-Steve Roud commented in the liner notes:
+Steve Roud noted:

 Only collected a few times in England, but several times in Canada, The Turkish Lady is often presumed to be a cut-down version of the very common Young Beichan or Lord Bateman (Roud 40; Child 53), which also has a hero who gets captured by infidels and is set free by a lady.
 In fact, however, Young Beichan cannot be shown to be earlier than The Turkish Lady, as the latter was certainly known in 1768, when it was transcribed into the journal of the whaling ship Two Brothers (see Gale Huntington, Songs the Whalemen Sang (1964)).

-Peter Bellamy learned The Turkish Lady from the singing of Harry Cox and sang it in 1969 on his second LP, Fair England's Shore.
-Peter Bellamy commented in the album's sleeve notes:
+Peter Bellamy learned The Turkish Lady from the singing of Harry Cox and sang it in 1969 on his second LP, Fair England’s Shore.
+Peter Bellamy noted:

 Around the middle of the seventeenth century the pirates of the Barbary coast were much in the news, and bristling encounters between British and Arab ships were not uncommon.
 Many English seamen were captured and lay in chains in the prisons of North Africa, and their plight inspired a number of songs, tragic, adventurous, romantic.
 The songmakers didn’t distinguish between Moors and Turks, so in the ballads the Ottomans often get blamed for the misdeeds of Arabs, as in Lord Bateman, a close relative to the present piece.
 The Turkish Lady was first printed in a garland date 1782, and fifty years later it appeared, copied verbatim, on a broadside by Catnach.
 The present version, from Harry Cox, is slightly condensed but in the main follows the broadside word for word, a remarkable evidence of the constancy of some folk song texts and the regulating effect of print upon them.
 The tune will be recognised as a close variant of the old wedding ceremonial song Come Write Me Down, Ye Powers Above.